Interactive Cosmology Visualization Using the Hubble UltraDeep Field Data in the Classroom: Introduction

 \section{Introduction}

 In beginning astronomy courses, many non-science majors appear to have a significant lack of understanding -- even after taking the introductory courses -- of basic concepts such as wavelength, the electromagnetic spectrum, the speed of light, lookback time, redshift, and the expansion of the Universe.
 We believe this lack of concept acquisition or retention represents a significant shortcoming of the currently available teaching tools.
 While pictures, figures, and other static media are certainly effective at communicating many concepts, they tend to be poor at showing these effects in three dimensions, or those that evolve over time (\eg\ \citealt*{Sadaghiani2011}).
 Since virtually all cosmological effects require very large time or distance scales to become apparent, a different teaching medium is needed in this case.
+This is reflected by the well-established need in astronomy education to support the development of spatial skills, which strongly correlates with performance in all STEM disciplines \citep{Cole2018}.

 In addition, the education landscape is changing at a breakneck pace around us, with online learning quickly becoming a preferred option for reasons of convenience, access, and affordability, especially to students of limited means.
 At its extreme, in the case of large-scale threats to safety, online learning becomes mandatory, as has been so dramatically underlined by the recent outbreak of COVID-19.
 As millions of students around the world moved from learning in a classroom to learning at home, it became evidently clear that modern classes require new tools for education.
 Nowhere is this more needed than in the laboratory-type complement to lecture-based learning, and online virtual tools stand to serve this purpose exceptionally well (\eg\ \citealt*{Hoeling2012}).